-The dates for the 2016 Festival are August 30 – September 5.
+The dates for the next Ashkenaz Festival are August 30 to September 5, 2022.

 Artists are welcome to submit material at any time to be considered for future Festival or year-round programming.
 We do not have the resources to respond to inquiries about the status of submissions.

 Artist submissions are accepted in music, theatre, dance, film, literature, visual arts, and children’s/family programming.
 Please read our mandate to be sure that your music or art fits within the boundaries of our broadly-defined mission statement.
-To apply to perform or present work at future Festivals, please send a one-page bio along with relevant support material (CD, DVD, project description, work samples, etc) to the address below.
-Do not send originals, as submission material will not be returned.
+To apply to perform or present work at future Festivals, please send a one-page bio along with relevant support material (project description, audio/video links, work samples, etc) to eric [at] ashkenaz [dot] ca.

 The number of artists programmed at each festival varies according to budgetary and artistic considerations.
 Generally, the festival programs about 50/50 Canadian/International acts.
 Of the Canadian artists, we maintain a strong commitment to local Toronto and Ontario artists, though we endeavour to represent at least 3 other provinces in addition to our own and we strongly encourage artistic submissions from outside of Ontario.
 Among international artists, there is generally a 50/50 split of US and overseas artists.
 We have programmed acts from Europe, Africa, the Middle East and South America, and are eager to spread our programming to new countries and continents we have yet to represent in our 20-year history.